-Downsizing and moving to manufactured home communities is certainly a much more affordable option financially than living in a traditional built home.
+Downsizing and moving to manufactured home communities is certainly a much more affordable option than living in a traditional built home.

-Even though renting or buying a traditional stick built home may seem like a good idea, it can definitely be extremely pricey.
+Even though renting or buying a traditional stick-built home may seem like a good idea, it can definitely be extremely pricey.
 A traditional site-built home still costs on average $379,500 in the USA.

 Chattel loans are more affordable as they require lower down payments and allow those taking out the loan the opportunity to pay it off within a much shorter period of time.
-So, the chattel loans enable people to become homeowners a lot faster than they would through paying traditional mortgage payments per month.
+The chattel loans enable people to become homeowners a lot faster than they would through paying traditional mortgage payments every month.

 Downsizing and choosing to go and live in manufactured home communities is a fantastic option to take advantage of during your retirement years

-Moving to go and live in a community is an ideal option for those in retirement that are downsizing and looking to move to a significantly smaller sized living space.
-Many communities are age restricted for those aged 55+, targeting individuals in retirement as residents and their key target audience and customer base.
+Moving to a community is an ideal option for those in retirement that are downsizing and looking to be in a significantly smaller sized living space.
+Many communities are age restricted for those aged 55+, as they are targeting individuals in retirement to be their key customer base.

-Choosing to live in manufactured home communities is beneficial for individuals in retirement as it costs less and enables them to save more money and free up more of their retirement funds.
+Choosing to live in manufactured home communities is beneficial for individuals in retirement as it costs less and enables them to save more money.
 This way they can relax and enjoy life in retirement.

 Another key benefit for individuals living in manufactured homes during their retirement is that they are one storey accessible housing properties.
-It is common in traditionally stick built homes for elderly people with mobility issues to experience problems around the house, particularly when faced daily with having to use steep long winding stairs.
+It is common in traditionally stick-built homes for elderly people with mobility issues to experience problems getting around the house, particularly when faced daily with having to use steep long winding stairs.

 You are only retired once!
 We recommend taking full advantage of your years during retirement, and downsizing to go and live in a community is a smart choice to achieve that.

-Manufactured homes are particularly useful in helping young first-time buyers in their path towards home ownership
+Manufactured homes are particularly useful in helping young first-time buyers in their path towards homeownership

 Downsizing and moving to a manufactured home is a brilliant and affordable opportunity.

-In the current economic climate, it is rather difficult for young adults (18-30 year olds) to afford to buy traditional homes, and the mortgage payments that come along with them.
+In the current economic climate, it is rather difficult for young adults (ages 18-30 years old) to afford traditional homes, and the mortgage payments that come along with them.
 Therefore, downsizing to a manufactured home is an ideal opportunity for younger people to successfully get themselves onto the property ladder and become homeowners!

 How to find your ideal home, and how young buyers can afford to buy manufactured homes

 Alternatively, you may decide to lease or buy one in a manufactured housing community, which is owned by the mobile home park itself.
 This way, you avoid the need to search for a home from an independent dealership and transport it to a plot of land or a community site.

-Choosing mobile home living is a much better and more affordable option for younger people looking to get started in the property market and become homeowners.
-Choosing to lease one of these homes is also very clearly a less expensive option for younger ‘Gen Z’ renters too.
+Choosing to live in a mobile home is a much better and more affordable option for younger people looking to get started in the property market and become homeowners.
+Choosing to lease one of these homes is also another affordable option for younger Gen Z renters too.
 The average monthly rent price for manufactured housing is lower than for traditional stick built homes.